terrytwk/lahacks23/README.md

+🏆 Awarded Best Use of Appwrite at LA Hacks

+Go check out our [Devpost](https://devpost.com/software/netchill) for details about our project!

 ## Inspiration

 Do you love traveling but hate planning?
 Are you tired of spending countless hours researching activities, making reservations, and looking for inspiration from others?
 You’re not alone.
 In a single year, 750 million man-hours are spent on planning a trip to just Los Angeles. **Itineroo is the ultimate solution for travelers!**